afritz1/OpenTESArena/README.md

 The game world is currently a test city with some textured blocks.
 No jumping or collision yet.
 A few of the menus work, including most of character creation.
 Pressing Tab in the game world opens the character sheet, and pressing M opens the world map.
 Clicking on a province in the world map opens the province map.
 Pressing L opens the logbook.
 Pressing N opens the automap.

 OpenAL Soft and WildMIDI have been implemented, and MIDI music is now supported again.
-The user must provide their own patches, though.
-The [eawpats](https://slackbuilds.org/repository/13.37/audio/eawpats/) library provides some good sound patches (use the .tar.gz link under "Source Downloads").
-The freepats library isn't suggested anymore since it's actually missing some of the instruments used by Arena.
+The user must provide their own patches, though (see instructions).

 The images [here](https://github.com/afritz1/OpenTESArena/tree/master/samples) are a preview of the graphics engine from a test project using some random cities for demonstration purposes.
 It is in development and is not fully implemented here.

 ## Instructions

-The current subset of data files are from screen grabs in DOSBox and from extraction utilities for testing purposes.
-This project will eventually read the original Arena data files instead, found on the official Bethesda [website](http://www.elderscrolls.com/arena/) using the "Download the Full Game" link.

-- Build the executable on your machine.
-- Get the small subset of currently used data files [here](https://www.dropbox.com/s/xc8llh52eahaofs/OpenTESArena_data.zip?dl=0) (updated July 6th).
+- Install the Arena data from the Bethesda [website](http://www.elderscrolls.com/arena/) ("Download the Full Game" link) in a folder somewhere.
+- Get a sound patches library like [eawpats](https://slackbuilds.org/repository/13.37/audio/eawpats/) (the .tar.gz under "Source Downloads".
+For decompression on Windows, 7-zip is an option).
+This determines how the MIDI is played.
+- Point your compiler to the developer libraries and build the executable.
-- Put the data files in the executable directory.
+- Put the `data` and `options` folders from [here](https://www.dropbox.com/s/xc8llh52eahaofs/OpenTESArena_data.zip?dl=0) (updated July 6th) in the executable directory.
-- Make sure your options.txt points to a valid soundfont file and Arena data path.
+- Make sure `options.txt` points to a soundfont file (i.e., data/eawpats/timidity.cfg, see below) and Arena path (i.e., data/ARENA).

+If using Visual Studio, edit the project's include and library directories to fit your computer.
+I haven't gotten CMake to work well enough with Visual Studio yet.

+Copy the `timidity.cfg` file into the `eawpats` folder from `eawpats/winconfig` for Windows or `eawpats/linuxconfig` for Linux.
+You might need to comment out the lines with `dir` for it to use the folders in `eawpats`.

+The components static library (i.e., `components.lib`) is built using a separate project with the source files in the `components` folder.
+Link it to the main project once created.

 ## Developer Libraries